Data Protection - Privacy

 “Meeting Center” means the technical meeting environment in which Meetings are planned, executed and stored and for which a Meeting Center Subscription must be purchased.

 “MeetingSphere Store” means MeetingSphere’s system used for transactions related to Meeting Center Subscriptions and User Subscriptions and for the provisioning of the Service.

 “Personal data” means any information relating to an identified or identifiable natural person (‘data subject’).
 An identifiable natural person is one who can be identified, directly or indirectly.
 The MeetingSphere Service only collects the names, email address and organisation of users for the purpose of authenticating users at login and for identifying users in Meetings.
 MeetingSphere does not collect other identifiers such as identification numbers, location data, an online identifier or other factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 MeetingSphere does not store Personal Data beyond its purpose and does not profile it.
 MeetingSphere does not share Personal Data with anyone unless required by law, subject to due legal process.

-* The 'Terms and Conditions for the Software Service - International' apply to non-US customers of Meeting Center (Cloud) and Managed Server (Cloud) served by MeetingSphere Limited, UK.
+* The 'Terms and Conditions for the Software Service - International' apply to non-US customers of Meeting Center (Cloud) and Managed Server (Cloud) served by MeetingSphere GmbH, Germany.
 The terms for personal cloud deployments (see Agreements) differ regarding the details of technical implementation.